-Outdoor dining flies any time of year around San Francisco — provided you bring a jacket! — but right now it’s a lifeline for both restaurants and diners.
-Put on an extra layer and take advantage of closed streets, pop-up patios, and cozy heated seating areas.
+Outdoor dining flies any time of year around San Francisco — provided you bring a jacket!
+So grab an extra layer and take advantage of closed streets and pop-up patios.
+In the last year, restaurants have worked harder than ever to ensure diners get full use of their outdoor spaces, offering plenty of amenities and cozy heated seating areas.

 From dim sum on a balcony overlooking Chinatown to seafood towers alongside epic Bay Bridge views, these are the best places to make a reservation for dining outside in the Bay Area.

-Rather than shying away from the temperature change, The Vault, from the restaurateur behind Trestle, has embraced the season, creating a winter wonderland in the restaurant’s enormous courtyard.
-Two 80-foot tents span the space, partially covering seats while still allowing ventilation.
-Lined with heaters, garlands and winter floral arrangements, it’s a festive space to enjoy a holiday-focused American menu, featuring favorites such as Maine lobster and prime beef.
+The Vault, from the restaurateur behind Trestle, showcases its enormous courtyard downtown with decor transformations from season to season.
+Two 80-foot tents span the space, allowing for comfortable outdoor dining rain or shine.
+Lined with floral curtains, twinkling lights, and plenty of greenery, it’s a festive space to enjoy a contemporary American menu, featuring favorites such as smoked trout and prime beef.

 For outstanding wine: A16

 Known for its top-notch wine list and charming garden, A16 in the Marina focuses on the cuisine of Campania.
 The Italian restaurant has a wood-burning oven, making for exceptional Neapolitan-style pizza, panzanella salad, and various pastas.
-The restaurant has added heaters to the patio-style set-up out front so you can dine comfortably even when the temperatures drop.
+Don’t leave the patio without sampling the dessert menu, which includes house made gelato and sorbetto in seasonal flavors.

 For tapas al fresco: Canela

-Do as the Spanish do and settle in for croquetas and patatas bravas al fresco under Canela’s heaters on Market Street.
+Do as the Spanish do and settle in for croquetas and patatas bravas al fresco at Canela patio on Market Street.
 Don’t know what to order?
 Book a Paella & Tapas Experience in advance on OpenTable — for $65 per person, diners receive their choice of paella, two tapas, and a dessert.
-The restaurant also sells throw blankets on site in case you need another layer.
+The restaurant also sells throw blankets on site in case you need another layer to bundle up on cooler evenings.

 For a Chinatown immersion: Chinatown Restaurant